-August, 2015: This little 50 mile road was the biggest attraction for me in deciding to visit Glacier National Park.
+August 2015: This little 50 mile road was the biggest attraction for me in deciding to visit Glacier National Park.
 At the road’s dedication in 1933, the park Superintendent declared it “the most beautiful piece of mountain road in the world.”
 All I know for sure is that this road amazed and astounded me every single time I was on it.
+Map of entire road.

 Me at one of the viewpoints